Insights > Article > Posted: 2023-Nov-16, Updated: 2025-Dec-23

 Fin seal weatherstripping

-Fin seal weatherstripping for windows is a type of weatherstripping that utilizes flexible bristles or fins attached to the window frame or sash.
+Fin seal weatherstripping for windows is a type of weatherstripping that utilises flexible bristles or fins attached to the window frame or sash.
 It creates a barrier against drafts, dust, insects, and noise while allowing for smooth window operation.

 Pros: